red-dev-inc/zavax-oracle/security/threat-model.md

 is it possible to actually write bad oracle data to the blockchain.
 Even in this extreme case, the blockchain can be reclaimed by its rightful operators within 24 hours.

-Now let's dive into the threat model scenarios, security invariants, known weaknesses, and mitigations.
+Now let's explore threat model scenarios, security invariants, known weaknesses, and mitigations.
+Usage scenarios we examine include monitoring by an adversary, increasingly harsh infrastructure hacking, denial-of-service attacks, oracle attacks (the Zcash network is the oracle), and finally the theft of private keys that control the permissioned (proof-of-authority) ZavaX Oracle network.

 ## Usage Scenario: Normal Operations with Monitoring